-- reviewed with the management of the Company the unaudited consolidated financial statements, the interim results announcement and the interim report of the Group for the six months ended 30 June 2021 and the related accounting principles and practices adopted by the Group with recommendations to the Board for approval; - reviewed the nature and scope of the audit of the consolidated financial statements of the Group for the year ended 31 December 2021, the reporting obligations and the work plan of the independent auditor of the Company; - reviewed and discussed the financial reporting system, risk management and internal control systems of the Group with the management of the Company to ensure that the management of the Company has performed its duty to have effective systems.
+- reviewed and discussed the financial reporting system, risk management and internal control systems of the Group with the management of the Company to ensure that the management of the Company has performed its duty to have effective systems.
 The review covered all material controls, including financial, operational and compliance controls, and the discussion with the management of the Company regarding adequacy of resources, staff qualifications and experience, training programmes and budget of the Group's accounting and financial reporting function, etc.; and - reviewed the compliance with accounting standards, the Listing Rules, legal and statutory requirements in relation to financial reporting.

-During the year ended 31 December 2021, the Audit Committee met two times with the independent auditor of the Company.
-The Company has met the requirement of code provision C.3.3(e)(i) (updated reference since 1 January 2022: D.3.3(e)(i)) of the CG Code, stating that the Audit Committee must meet, at least twice a year, with the independent auditor of the Company.
+During the year ended 31 December 2022, the Audit Committee met two times with the independent auditor of the Company.
+The Company has met the requirement of code provision D.3.3(e)(i) of the CG Code, stating that the Audit Committee must meet, at least twice a year, with the independent auditor of the Company.